jasonoh152/jasonoh152/README.md

 ### LLMs:

 - **MyGenAI [https://jasonoh-genai.azurewebsites.net/](https://jasonoh-genai.azurewebsites.net/)**: Hosted with GitHub Actions and deployed to Azure Web App from a private repository.
 The description is available on the page.
+Mainly used LangChain and Streamlit.

 ### Full-stack Web/App Projects: